nnethercott/new-blog/src/blog/hannoy.md

 Here, $d$ is a [metric](https://en.wikipedia.org/wiki/Metric_space) satisfying $d: \mathbb{R}^{d} \times \mathbb{R}^{d} \mapsto \mathbb{R}$.

 The industry standard is just to use the cosine distance all the time which has the nice advantage of being semantically interpretable ($x^{*}$ is the vector in our db that makes the smallest angle with $q$) but there are plenty of other valid choices.
-For instance, Hannoy currently supports Euclidean, Cosine, Hamming, Manhattan, and various quantized versions thereof !
+For instance, Hannoy currently supports Euclidean, Cosine, Hamming, Manhattan, and various quantized versions thereof.

 It turns out [(1)](#eq1) is actually just a specific case of $k$-nearest neighbour search with $k=1$, who's objective can be generalized as: